hauptmedia/cloudconfig/README.md

 ### fleet

-Run the fleet service.
-Automaticly configures itself for etcd-ssl if etcd-ssl is enabled.
+Runs the fleet service.
+It automatically configures itself for etcd-ssl if etcd-ssl is enabled.

+This feature writes a `/etc/fleet-metadata.env` file which contains the fleet metadata as environment variables.

+The fleet metadata keys will be transformed to uppercase.
+E.g. fleet metadata "dc=dc1,rack=12" will be available as `DC=dc1` `RACK=12`

+The env file can be used to pass the fleet metadata as environment variables in docker containers with the `--env-file=/etc/fleet-metadata.env` docker command line option or in systemd service definitions using the `EnvironmentFile=/etc/fleet-metadata.env` configuration option.

-This feature also writes a `/etc/fleetctl.env` file which can be used to provide a configuration to fleetctl.
+This feature also writes a `/etc/fleetctl.env` file which can be used to provide a configuration to `fleetctl`.

 #### Use fleetctl with SSL/TLS configuration shipped with this image